agarsev/quevedo/README.md

 # Quevedo

-Quevedo is a tool for managing datasets of images with complex semantics, with a focus on the training and evaluation of machine learning algorithms on these images.
+Quevedo is a python tool for managing datasets of images with compositional semantics, with a focus on the training and evaluation of machine learning algorithms on these images.

-Quevedo is part of the [VisSE project][VISSE].
+Quevedo is part of the [VisSE project](https://www.ucm.es/visse).
+The code can be found at [GitHub](https://github.com/agarsev/quevedo), and detailed documentation HERE (TODO).

 ## Features

-- SW dataset management (annotation, extraction, preparation)
+- Dataset management, including hierarchical dataset organization, subset partitioning, and semantically guided data augmentation.
+- Structural annotation of source images using a web interface, with support for different users and the live visualization of data processing scripts.
-- Deep learning network training and testing
+- Deep learning network management, training, configuration and evaluation, using [darknet].

-## Usage
+## Installation

 Base requirements: [python 3], [poetry], [darknet].